Xceptance/xlt-documentation/content/en/load-testing/Manual/060-test-development.md

 Result browser overview page
 {{< /image >}}

 Especially when you are using randomness in your tests (which you should), we encourage you to run your tests several times for consolidation, as different random test behavior might yield different results.
-You can also overwrite test properties [for development only](../480-test-suite-configuration/#development-environment-configuration), for example to define probabilities for test behaviors in order to make sure every option is working.
+You can also overwrite test properties [for development only](../480-test-suite-configuration/#development-environment-configuration), for example to define probabilities for test behaviors in order to make sure every option is working (for example: in a "real" test setup, you'd want your tests to open the quickview instead of the product detail page in about 50% of all tests, but during development you might want to temporarily set the quickview probability to 100% while you are working on the quickview behavior).

-For **test error analysis**, the console output offers many insights, but it is probably easiest to have a look at the result browser generated for the test (the link is also found at the end of the console output, see above).
+For **test error analysis**, the console output offers many insights, but it is probably easiest to have a look at the [**result browser**](../440-result-browser/) generated for the test (the link is also found at the end of the console output, see above).
 While your main focus is probably the last executed action and the reason why it failed, don't forget to also check what happened before: as you want to model real-world usage of your application in your tests, the actions (and the requests they trigger, and the data sent and received by those requests) should be as close to what happens during manual application usage as possible.

+{{% note title="Latest Result Browser" %}}
+XLT offers a shortcut for always getting the latest result browser of any given test case: for instance instead of opening

+`file:/Projects/loadtest-project/results/TVisit/0/output/1592316571344/index.html`

+just cut it down to

+`file:/Projects/loadtest-project/results/TVisit.html` -

+that way you will always see the latest test run, just by refreshing the result browser.
+{{% /note %}}

 ### CI Integration